Third-party crates

 Rust provides a package manager and build system called Cargo.
 Rust also provides crates.io, its default package registry.
 In userspace, all these form a solution that a lot of open-source Rust projects use.

-Some of those open-source libraries are potentially usable in the kernel because they only depend on core and alloc (rather than std), or because they only provide macro facilities.
+Some of those open-source libraries are potentially usable in the kernel because they only depend on core (and possibly alloc) rather than std, or because they only provide macro facilities.

 Thus it is natural to consider whether some of these libraries could be reused for the kernel.